 I do not believe we become less than in our womanhood simply because we desire to love and be loved, and more than that pursued.
 As we carry these desires, we also carry grace, strength and beauty.
 We have a distinct ability to nurture and to soften even the hearts of stone.
 We have the unique capacity to connect our thoughts with our emotions.

-When posed with questions about the presumed male preference in the Bible, the late Christian apologist, Ravi Zacharias, explained the resurrection of Jesus Christ as the very fragment that holds the entirety of the Christian faith.
+When posed with questions about the presumed male preference in the Bible an apologist explained the resurrection of Jesus Christ as the very fragment that holds the entirety of the Christian faith.
 Without the resurrection, our faith would be in vain.
 “And if Christ has not been raised, our preaching is useless and so is your faith.”
 (1 Corin.
-15:14) “If then, women were the less preferred gender why in heaven’s name would Jesus reveal Himself to a woman after the resurrection and have the entire gospel entrusted to her (Mary Magdelene),” responded Ravi.
+15:14) “If then, women were the less preferred gender why in heaven’s name would Jesus reveal Himself to a woman after the resurrection and have the entire gospel entrusted to her (Mary Magdelene).”

-Truly, an awe-inspiring response that reminds us the hidden, gentle strength within a woman.
+Truly, an awe-inspiring thought that reminds us the hidden, gentle strength within a woman.